What Is a 5-Year ARM?

 While a 5/1 ARM has its benefits, here are some drawbacks you should consider before choosing one.

-Slightly complicated: A fixed-rate mortgage is relatively easy to understand — you pay one rate for the entirety of the loan, and your payments never change.
+- Slightly complicated: A fixed-rate mortgage is relatively easy to understand — you pay one rate for the loan’s duration, and your payments never change.
 ARMs are a little more complex, as you’ll have to consider the index, margin and interest rate caps.

 What to look for when shopping 5/1 ARMs